 - Inquisitive mind: NCAA investigators should have an interest in seeking answers to questions.

-- People skills: They need to be able to get people on their side so as to get the information they want to obtain.
+- People skills: They need to be able to get people on their side to get the information they want to obtain.

-- Ability to analyze: They must be able to draw conclusions from info gleaned from multiple sources.
+- Ability to analyze: They must be able to draw conclusions from information gleaned from multiple sources.

 NCAA investigators are often in the field interviewing people but spend part of their time in the office.

-NCAA investigators work according to the needs of the cases they're handling.
+NCAA investigators work according to the needs of the cases they handle.

 How to Get the Job

 NO UNSOLICITED APPLICATIONS